-UNSW Australia is required by U.S. Federal law (34CFR 668.16) to define and enforce standards of Satisfactory Academic Progress (SAP) on students who wish to access U.S. federal funds.
+UNSW Sydney is required by U.S. Federal law (34CFR 668.16) to define and enforce standards of Satisfactory Academic Progress (SAP) on students who wish to access U.S. federal funds.
 The guidelines have been established to encourage students to progress and successfully complete the academic program for which aid is received.

 If you receive Stafford loan funds you will be evaluated at the end of each semester.
 This evaluation process will consider your progress under the following criteria:

 1. Academic Standing

 - Students undertaking undergraduate or postgraduate studies by coursework must maintain a cumulative Weighted Average Mark (WAM) of 65% or higher in order to be eligible for Federal Aid at UNSW.
 Students performing below 65% WAM will be placed on SAP probation for one semester.
 They must then achieve above 65% WAM in the subsequent semester to continue to receive funding.
 Students who are on probation and achieve a semester WAM under 65% again (i.e. achieve a WAM under 65% for two consecutive semesters) will be ineligible for further funding until their cumulative WAM is again over this minimum requirement

 - Students enrolled in the MBA program (8350) are required to achieve a WAM of 55% every semester

 - Students enrolled in the Juris Doctor (9150) are required to achieve a WAM of 60% every semester

 - Students undertaking postgraduate studies by research are also bound by the same criteria in relation to time in which they are able to access aid and successful progression towards completion of their research.
 Students studying in this mode will need to achieve the 'good standing' criteria awarded by the Graduate Research School